jumpcutking/threads/README.md

 Threads was developed for use as part of The Universe.
 While it is offered freely in the traditional MIT license style, except that I've added a notice not to use threads to compromise or abuse The Universe.
 [The Universe Terms of Service https://egtuniverse.com/legal/terms](https://egtuniverse.com/legal/terms).

 # Thread Manager
 The thread manager is a short module designed to enable messages to be sent or received from both the threads and the parent process (running the thread manager.)
-It's a unique and helpful messaging system that is easily expanded.
+It's a unique and helpful messaging system that can easily be expanded.
 For example, sending a message by its ID to all threads or a specific thread is simple.

 ## Install
 Use NPM to install and "--save" the module to your project's package.json file.